 Dhoni to start training for IPL-13 from March 2

-Chennai Super Kings captain Mahendra Singh Dhoni will start his training here from March 2 along with other players ahead of season-13 of the Indian Premier League (IPL).
-The 38-year old Dhoni, whose future in the game has been a subject of intense speculation since the ICC 50-over World Cup in June-July last year, will start training at the M A Chidambaram stadium for the upcoming IPL.
+The 38-year old has not played since the World Cup semifinal loss to New Zealand last year and has maintained a stoic silence on what his next move would be.
+He was dropped from the BCCI's list of centrally contracted players in January.
+"Dhoni will train at the M A Chidambaram stadium from March 2.
+He will practice with players who are available at that time," CSK CEO K S Viswanathan said here.

-The IPL 2020 begins with a match between CSK and defending champion Mumbai Indians in Mumbai on March 29.
-According to CSK CEO K S Viswanathan, Dhoni will be training with players who are available as the full preparatory camp of the team begins on March 19.
+"The full camp will begin on 19 March when all the players would have joined the squad," he added.
+The IPL 2020 begins with CSK taking on defending champions Mumbai Indians in Mumbai on March 29.

-Former India captain Dhoni is expected to practice for a couple of weeks with the likes of Suresh Raina and Ambati Rayudu among others.
-He would then take a break before returning, sources said.
+Dhoni is expected to practice for a couple of weeks with the likes of Suresh Raina and Ambati Rayudu among others.
+He would then take a break before returning, a source said.
 Raina and Rayudu have been training here for the past three weeks or so.

-Sources said it would help the veteran stumper to bond with the new players in the CSK set-up.
-'Thala' as Dhoni is affectionately called by the legion of CSK fans would also look to get into the groove as he has been away from the game for a while now.
-He had commenced training with the Jharkhand team some time back.
+A source said it would help the veteran stumper to bond with the new players in the CSK set-up.
+Dhoni had commenced training with the Jharkhand team some time back.

-The Super Kings' practice sessions in the last two years had attracted crowds in thousands and with Dhoni set for an early arrival for preparation similar numbers can be expected this time around also.
-The three-time IPL champion had picked up veteran leggie Piyush Chawla, Aussie pacer Josh Hazelwood, England all-rounder Sam Curran and Tamil Nadu left-arm spinner R Sai Kishore during the auction held in December last.
+The Super Kings' practice sessions in the last two years has attracted thousands of fans and with Dhoni set for an early arrival for preparation, similar numbers can be expected this time around too.
+The three-time IPL champions had picked up veteran leggie Piyush Chawla, Australian pacer Josh Hazelwood, England all-rounder Sam Curran and Tamil Nadu left-arm spinner R Sai Kishore during the players' auction held in December last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)